hakanensari/structure/README.md

 Structure
 =========

-Structure is a nested or recursively-OpenStruct OpenStruct implementation.
+Structure is a better struct.

     #_                                                                       d